-A look at the shareholders of Hong Kong Finance Group Limited (HKG:1273) can tell us which group is most powerful.
-Generally speaking, as a company grows, institutions will increase their ownership.
-Conversely, insiders often decrease their ownership over time.
+A look at the shareholders of Hong Kong Exchanges and Clearing Limited (HKG:388) can tell us which group is most powerful.
+Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
 Companies that have been privatized tend to have low insider ownership.

-What Does The Institutional Ownership Tell Us About Hong Kong Finance Group?
+What Does The Institutional Ownership Tell Us About Hong Kong Exchanges and Clearing?

 General Public Ownership

 The general public, mostly retail investors, hold a substantial 56% stake in 388, suggesting it is a fairly popular stock.
 With this size of ownership, retail investors can collectively play a role in decisions that affect shareholder returns, such as dividend policies and the appointment of directors.
 They can also exercise the power to decline an acquisition or merger that may not improve profitability.

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.

 I like to dive deeper into how a company has performed in the past.
 You can access this interactive graph of past earnings, revenue and cash flow, for free.